Whole Child Support

 School Counseling Department Mission Statement

-Our mission as professional school counselors at Hamilton is to provide a comprehensive, equitable, developmental, data-driven program which endeavors to support and advocate for each student in reaching their personal level of excellence in academic skills, post-secondary awareness, and personal/social well-being.
+Our mission as professional school counselors at Hamilton is to provide a comprehensive, equitable, developmental, data-driven program that endeavors to support and advocate for each student in reaching their personal level of excellence in academic skills, post-secondary awareness, and personal/social well-being.

 Academic Supports